-Benefit of using such models is that their flexibility allows an organization to evaluate all seven areas on three models or to evaluate one or several areas on one or several models.
+The benefit of using such models is that their flexibility allows an organization to evaluate all seven areas on three models, or to evaluate one or several areas on one or several models.
 This separation allows you to determine the level of efficiency of the company for a particular area, for example, resource management.
-The first step of maturity is one of the resource management, starting with scheduling.
+The first step of maturity is resource management, starting with scheduling.
 It is also the simplest and almost the finest deliverable within a business entity.
 To create the controlled business model, that grows your ROI you, and any organization, for that matter, should develop deeper and broader project management practices to mature.
 These practices are also known as Enterprise Project Management.

-Sadly, even today most businesses don’t start with laying the groundwork for the future growth.
-Thus, every portfolio management effort starts with satisfying an immediate need to keep projects on track.
+Sadly, even today, most businesses don’t start by laying the groundwork for future growth.
+Thus, every enterprise portfolio management effort starts with satisfying an immediate need to keep projects on track.
 Though it is simple, it is still essential to the building of an efficient project management practice.
-The current pace of life and economy dictates, that “immediate needs” of business can be driven into more diverse areas, such as Demand Management, Business Intelligence, Capacity Planning, and Resource Management.
+The current pace of life and economy dictates, that the “immediate needs” of business can be driven into more diverse areas, such as Demand Management, Business Intelligence, Capacity Planning, and Resource Management.

 More so, with the growing trend of “doing more with less”, that literally places scheduling in the forefront.
 Not only well-developed and flawlessly managed schedules are “a total must” for effective project management, but businesses have also expanded their needs for visibility of resource management, which is tightly tied to scheduling, long ago.
-Thus portfolio management often taken not as a planned course of action, but as a reactive step, makes most of the efforts to get all parts of the enterprise-wide portfolio management puzzle in synch, more of a holistic solution.
+Thus, portfolio management took not as a planned course of action, but as a reactive step, making most of the efforts to get all parts of the enterprise-wide portfolio management puzzle in synch, more of a holistic solution.